 From the rising global temperature to the shrinking ice sheets, we are all more than aware that climate change has reached a worrying level.
 Luckily, the UK is becoming more eco-friendly, and it is now easier than ever to make even the smallest of impacts.
 Whether you are committed to living a ‘green’ lifestyle or are new to making environmentally friendly lifestyle changes, we should all be actively trying to play a role in lowering the nations carbon footprint.

-From reducing your use of single-waste plastics to switching to renewable energy, there are tonnes of ways that you can help the UK to become more environmentally friendly.
+From reducing your use of single-waste plastics to switching to renewable energy, there are tons of ways that you can help the UK to become more environmentally friendly.
 Here we will run through the following changes that have already been successfully implemented:

-- Smart Metres Are Installed In Homes
+- Smart Meters Are Installed To Help Sustainability In The UK

 - Plastic Straws Have Been Ditched